Aircoookie/WLED-Docs/docs/basics/top5_mistakes.md

 ### Asking for help

 Before asking for help on Discord or on other platforms, check the following top 5 most common mistakes while setting up WLED.
-If you then still have troubles and are going to ask for help, provide as much informtion as possile: describe your setup, make photos, provide screenshots of your settings.
+If you then still have troubles and are going to ask for help, provide as much information as possile: describe your setup, make photos, provide screenshots of your settings.

 ### TOP 5 mistakes: